xiaohaoyi097-alt/xiaohaoyi097-alt.github.io/_pages/about-en.md

 ## 👨‍🏫 About Me

-Hi, I am Haoyi Xiao (肖豪奕), a second-year undergraduate student majoring in Computer Science and Technology at Guangdong University of Technology (GDUT) in Guangzhou, China.
+Hi, I am Haoyi Xiao (肖豪奕), a second-year B.S. student majoring in Computer Science and Technology at Guangdong University of Technology (GDUT), advised by Prof. Yiqun Zhang.
+I conduct research in the SIGMTA group at the OMG Lab.
 My research focuses on unsupervised machine learning, multivariate time-series clustering, and representation learning.
 I have published three papers at SIGKDD, BIBM, and ICIC.

 I have participated in five Student Innovation Training Program projects, including three national-level projects and two provincial-level projects, as well as one provincial science and technology innovation project.
 I currently serve as a reviewer for **IEEE Transactions on Emerging Topics in Computational Intelligence (TETCI)**.